Spice Bush Trail

 Length: .80 Mile View map

-This trail goes through the Meramec River’s floodplain along slightly elevated terraces to the nearby level forest floor, where red-headed woodpeckers frequently feed and often nest.
-In late April, bluebells bloom in profusion along much of the trail.
-Along the journey, three bridges cross a perennial stream but after a good rain other small drainages could make for a wet and slippery hike.
-The trail passes through a rich bottomland forest with a mixed herbaceous ground cover below tall sycamores, ash, pawpaw and black cherry.
-The dominant under brush is spice bush, for which the trail is named.
+Spice Bush Trail travels through the Meramec River’s floodplain along slightly elevated terraces to the nearby level woodland floor where red-headed woodpeckers frequently feed and often nests.
+In late April, bluebells bloom in profusion along much of this easy hiking trail.
+Along the journey, three bridges cross a perennial stream but after a good rain, other small drainages can make it a wet and slippery hike.
+The trail passes through a rich bottomland area with a mixed herbaceous ground cover below tall sycamore, ash, pawpaw and black cherry trees.
+The dominant underbrush is spice bush, which gives the trail its name.